rmhopkins4/Conlang-Tools/README.md

 - `word_list` - list of words which will undergo sound changes.
 Simple enough.
 - `categories` - these act like variables, and can be used in the `word_list` or inside the `sound_changes`.
 Variables can only be one character long (unless rewrite rules are used).
 - `sound_changes` - defines what changes go on.
-Generally, a sound change looks like: _target->replacement/environment_
+Generally, a sound change looks like: _target->replacement/environment_, where underline _ in environment represents where the substitution occurs.
   - ex: `"b->d/_(a)e"` means that b becomes d when it is before (optionally) 'a' followed by 'e'.
 - `rewrite_rules` - globally replaces text in `word_list`, `categories`, and `sound_changes`.
 Formatted like so: _original: replacement_.
   - ex: `"!front!": "ie"`